 1954 - The B. Richard and Marjorie Jackson House, aka the Carrier Weathermaker National Prize Winning House, designed with Horacio Caminos, 1317 Westfield Avenue, Raleigh NC.
 Catalano and Caminos received a $5000 prize from Carrier for this design in 1953.
 Built by Ed Richards Building Company.
 HVAC by Stahl-Rider Distributing Company.
 Plumbing by O. D. Wyatt.
 Wayside Furniture did the interiors.
 1270 sf.
 This was a showcase home to demonstrate the value of air conditioning in the moderate price range, as AC was new to most houses at that time.
 It featured innovations, such as the HVAC vents are all encased in the concrete flooring system.
 The magazine Living For Young Homemakers featured it in the April 1954 issue.
 Featured in the News and Observer, 1/30/1954.

 Raleigh's first proctologist, B. Richard Jackson, and his wife Marjorie moved here in 1954 but moved out several months later.
 Sold in the fall of 1954 to Roland and Pauline Viverette.
 The Viverettes changed their name to Gamble and retitled the house.
 Sold in 1970 to Garris and Bybe Graham.
 Sold in 1971 to Raymond and Judith Gogolewski.
 Sold in 1973 to Clark E. and Bonnie M. Cramer.
 Sold in 1978 to Geraldine P. Narron.
 Sold in 1991 to Nancy D. Lloyd.
 Sold in 1997 to Leah Anderson, who lived in the house next door since 1954.
 Deeded in 2015 to Samuel Anderson and Margaret Ellen Kirkland.
 Photos by Margaret Ellen Kirkland.
-Sold in 2022 to Exeter Building which destroyed it that year.
+Sold in 2022 to Exeter Building which destroyed it later that year.

 Slides from Catalano's collection, donated to NCMH by Catalano.
 NCMH donated them to NC State Special Collections.